 IDEST Logical array (required).
 A five word array that contains, in its first four words, an ASCII DS device class name or logical device number.
 The last word is used by the system to store the DS line number.
 ICODE Integer by value (required).
 Specifies the instruction code, which is 1 for a read call.
 ICNWD Integer by reference (required).
 The control word is an integer which specifies the logical control unit of the remote input device and other control information required by RTE.
 IBUFR Integer array (required).
 An array that will contain the information read from the device.
-You must insure the buffer is large enough to hold the amount of data specified by IBUFL .
+You must insure the buffer is large enough to hold the amount of data specified by IBUFL.
 IBUFL Integer by reference (required).
 An integer specifying the number of words or characters to be read.
 If this value is positive it signifies the length in words; if it is negative it signifies the length in characters.
 The maximum buffer size for DEXEC requests is 512 words (1024 characters).
 IPRM1 and IPRM2 Integer by reference (optional).
-Integer parameters which may be optional, depending on the input device.
-Unlike a local RTE EXEC call, these parameters cannot be used to pass additional buffers.
+Integer parameters which may be optional, parameters cannot be used to pass additional buffers.